wq/wq/docs/overview/setup.md

 ```

 ### On Windows
-wq.db works best in a Linux environment, but should work fine on Windows.
+wq.db is used and tested primarily in a Linux environment, but should work fine on Windows.
 Please leave a comment at [wq/wq#11] if you would like the setup process for Windows (or other operating systems) to be documented.

+By contrast, wq.app is well-tested on both Windows and Linux - see the Windows instructions below.

 ## Using only wq.app